juntae9926/csi_segmentation/README.md

 ## CSI Segmentation

-We address segmentation task with csi dataset.
+We applied human segmentation task with csi dataset.

 This is [VisTR paper](https://arxiv.org/abs/2011.14503)